one-third-reason/Undetectable-Minecraft-autoclicker-speedbridge/README.md

 The autoclicker is pretty undetectable by anticheats since it has a random interval between clicks, though is still possible to be detected

-The speedbridge macro, however, does not have any random intervals, but come on no one's gonna suspect that :trollface:
+The speedbridge macro, however, does not have any random intervals, but come on no one's gonna suspect that asdfasdfaewf

 # How to use